tripptofan/eslint-plugin-jsx-id-attribute-enforcement/README.md

 $ npm i eslint --save-dev
 ```

-Next, install `eslint-plugin-enforce-ids-in-jsx`:
+Next, install `eslint-plugin-jsx-id-attribute-enforcement`:

 ```
-$ npm install eslint-plugin-enforce-ids-in-jsx --save-dev
+$ npm install eslint-plugin-jsx-id-attribute-enforcement --save-dev
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-enforce-ids-in-jsx` globally.
+**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-jsx-id-attribute-enforcement` globally.

 ## <a name="usage"></a> Usage